sbci-brain/SBCI_Datasets/README.md

 UK Biobank

-Due to the size and DUA, we can't publish the SBCI connectomes here.
+Due to the size and DUAs, we can't publish the SBCI connectomes here.
 Please contact Dr. Zhang (zhengwu_zhang@unc.edu) if you want to use connectomes produced by SBCI.